Possibilities within the Honours Programme

-Participating in the Honors Programme
+Participating in the Honours Programme

 Are you enthusiastic?
 Do register with your HP Coordinator.
 During the admissions interview we are eager to find out why you want to participate in the programme, and we will answer your answers.
-Honors education at the Rotterdam University of Applied Sciences is organised small-scale and we work on challenging, complex issues.
+Honours education at the Rotterdam University of Applied Sciences is organised small-scale and we work on challenging, complex issues.
 You will work on these issues with different partners from

 diverse fields.
 In this way you will learn to look beyond your field and collaborate with students and experts from other disciplines in order to arrive at innovative solutions for issues.
-Most study programmes start with Honors education in the second year.
+Most study programmes start with Honours education in the second year.
 You can participate in the programme as long as you do not have a study delay.
 There are no extra costs for participation.

-Graduating with the Honors degree
+Graduating with the Honours degree

 - You have graduated with a Bachelor degree

-Final Assessment Honors
+Final Assessment Honours